JarrodCameron/fuzz/midpoint/writeup.md

 # Fuzzing Strategies

+- **Bit flip and bit shifts**: This strategy is less focused and works to simply change bit within a specific range.
+This has the effect of randomising characters.
+This is particularly useful for changing control characters of a file such as `,` for CSV `{}` for JSON and `<>` for XML among others.

 - **Buffer overflow**: This strategy is a simple and clean changing of a field to contain an extremely large input with the idea that when an extremely large input is parsed it will result in a buffer overflow.

 - **Writing numbers**: This strategy is tailored to changing numbers within an input.
 This aims to overwrite sensitive numbers in the input.
 Swapping integers with floats, negative numbers, numbers that would overflow default data types, 0s and inputs that are likely to cause an overflow for the program when incremented or decremented by the program.

 - **Removing lines**: This strategy removes various lines from the sample input and supplying that to the program as a form of mutation.

+- **Format strings**: Replace strings in the provided data file using the `%s` modifier at offsets from `%1$s` to `%9$s`.

 # File Detection